krevan88/fs-journal/quizzes/week01.md

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+<body></body>
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+<ul> for an unordered list, <ol> for ordered list & <dl> for description list
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+display: flex lays out content according to the flexbox model which will allow you to use properties such as justify-content: center or align-items: center for examples.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+box-sizing
 ```